 Most Latter-day Saints today undoubtedly would be uncomfortable taking an oath of vengeance.
 Obviously, so was the general public's response to such testimony.
-In the context of early LDS Church history, however, it is not difficult to see how and why such an oath developed.
+In the context of early LDS church history. however, it is not difficult to see how and why such an oath developed.
 Following the bitter persecutions sanctioned by the governor of Missouri, the newly resettled saints in Nauvoo were deeply suspicious of more attempts to limit their freedom.
-Mistrust of government officials was heightened when Joseph Smith failed to obtain redress for the Missouri losses from U.S. president Martin Van Buren in February 1840 (HC 4:80).
-Immediately following Joseph's and Hyrum Smith's murders in June 1844, hostile feelings by Mormons toward their persecutors was at a fever pitch.
+Mistrust of government officials was heightened when Joseph Smith failed to obtain redress for the Missouri losses from U.S. president Martin Van Buren in February 1840.
+109 Immediately following Joseph's and Hyrum Smith's murders in June 1844, hostile feelings by Mormons toward their persecutors was at a fever pitch.
 Encouraged, perhaps, by scriptural passages such as Revelation 6:9-11, many Latter-day Saints hoped for revenge of the deaths of their charismatic and beloved leaders.
-Allen Stout, a former Danite, recorded in his diary after he watched their bodies being returned to Nauvoo: "I stood there and then resolved in my mind that I would never let an opportunity slip unimproved of avenging their blood. . . .
-I knew not how to contain myself, and when I see one of the men who persuaded them to give up to be tried, I feel like cutting their throats yet" (28 June 1844, cited in Newell and Avery 1984, 196).
+Allen Stout, a former Danite, recorded in his diary after he watched their bodies being returned to Nauvoo: "I stood there and then resolved in my mind that I would never let an opportunity slip unimproved of avenging their blood. . . .I knew not how to contain myself, and when I see one of the men who persuaded them to give up to be tried, I feel like cutting their throats vet."110

 Such feelings were institutionalized in the Nauvoo Temple rites.
-On 21 December 1845, Heber C. Kimball recorded in his diary of "seven to twelve persons who have met together every day to pray ever since Joseph's death . . . and I have covenanted, and never will rest . . . until those men who killed Joseph & Hyrum have been wiped out of the earth."
+On 21 December 1845, Heber C. Kimball recorded a passage in his diary regarding "seven to twelve persons who have met together every day to pray ever since Joseph's death. . . . and I have covenanted, and never will rest. . . until those men who killed Joseph & Hyrum have been wiped out of the earth."
 During an 1889 meeting of the First Presidency, George Q. Cannon reminisced about his experience there: